Complain about a sports bookmaker or betting exchange operator

 Publishing the decision

-Dispute or discipline decisions can be published if the commission decides it is in the public interest.
+Dispute or discipline decisions may be published if the commission decides it is in the public interest.

 Responsible gambling